The Wonder

 2. After putting learners in pairs, instruct them to take turns being for and against the use of putdowns.

-3. Once each pair debates for several minutes, have them exchange a few of the empathic-humility statements on pages 89 and 90.
+3. Once each pair debates for several minutes, have them exchange a few of the helpful-humility statements on pages 89 and 90.

 87

 4. Next, have learners size up the role-play exercise.
-Having them evaluate the empathic-humility state-ments they used is especially important.
+Having them evaluate the helpful-humility statements they used.

-5. Tell learners that expressing empathic-humility will get easier with practice.
+5. Tell learners that expressing empathy and humility will get easier with practice.

 6. Lastly, have learners identify additional notions that prompt disagreement.
-Then, have them create, role-play and refine empathic-humility responses to the notions they note.
+Then, have them create, role-play and refine empathic, humble responses to the notions they note.

 88